yingweiwo

 Absorption, Distribution and Excretion

-The total clearance of ibandronate is 84-160mL/min.
+The total clearance of ibandronate sodium is 84-160 mL/min.

-Ibanronate is not metabolized in humans.
+Ibandronate sodium is not metabolized in the human body.

-Half Life: 10-60 hours
+Half-life: 10-60 hours

 Toxicity/Toxicokinetics